 Typical offers (individual offers may vary):

-Successful applicants will be invited to attend an interview in March 2023.
+Applicants will be contacted after the 16th February application deadline.
+Successful applicants will be invited to attend an interview in March 2024.

 Applicants must demonstrate knowledge and understanding of Physiotherapy as a career and would benefit from showing prior work experience (paid or voluntary) in healthcare, support work, or coaching capacities.
 We encourage applicants to demonstrate evidence of care/compassion, team-working, and communication skills.